-Endri Dibra, CEO of Arbrea Labs, puts it simply:
+Endri Dibra, CEO of Arbrea Labs, says it clearly:

 “After decades in computer vision and graphics, one thing has always been obvious to me: when people can see clearly, alignment happens faster.”